mcclure/lovr-oculus-mobile/README.md

 The command to upload a Lua project to the SD card so `org.lovr.test` can run it is:

     adb push --sync . /sdcard/Android/data/org.lovr.test/files/.lodr

+## If you want to run on Samsung Gear VR

+The build scripts in this repo are set up for Oculus Go and Quest.
+If you want to ship on Samsung Gear you may want to search all gradle files for instances of:

+    abiFilters 'arm64-v8a'

+and replace it with:

+    abiFilters 'armeabi-v7a','arm64-v8a'

+and then do another build.
+This will allow your build to run on 32-bit phones.

 ## Debugging: